 This post concerns training in and education about empathy in the practice and delivery of rehabilitation.
-This blog suggests that education to increase empathy is needed, and is possible.
-This education is through academic study to a small degree, but is best achieved through a study of the humanities.
-The blog points out that education or training in humanity is not the same, and it is not going to be helpful, because most people working in rehabilitation will have high levels of humanity.
+This blog suggests that education to increase empathy is needed and is possible.
+This education is best acquired by studying the humanities, though academic study is also possible.
+The blog points out that education or training in humanity is not the same because most people working in rehabilitation will have high levels of humanity.
 It gives some examples of resources.

 A short story

-One Friday afternoon in April 1978 I ruptured the long flexor tendon to my left middle finger.
-It was repaired that evening.
-I awoke at 6.00 on Saturday in a busy trauma ward.
-I answered as many questions from patients as I could (few, being a medical registrar), read the papers, had breakfast, refused intra-muscular penicillin and by 09.00 I was bored.
-The surgical team came in, stood at the end of my bed and muttered to each other, and said “we’ll see you again tomorrow morning.”.
-I left about one hour later, and returned for the check next day.
+One Friday afternoon in April 1978, I ruptured the long flexor tendon to my left middle finger.
+A surgeon repaired it that night, and I awoke at 6.00 on Saturday in a busy trauma ward.
+I answered as many questions from patients as I could (few, being a medical registrar), read the papers, had breakfast, refused intra-muscular penicillin and by 09.00, I was bored.
+The surgical team came in, stood at the end of my bed and muttered to each other, and said, “we’ll see you again tomorrow morning.”.
+I left about one hour later and returned for the check the next day.

-My very short stay in hospital had suddenly showed me how extremely boring being in hospital is.
+My very short stay in hospital had suddenly shown me how incredibly boring being in hospital is.
 I then realised how boring it was for a patient to wait five days for a ‘check X-ray’ before going home.
 I had empathy, an understanding of what the patients were experiencing.

 Is humanity the right word?

-Humanity, in this context, means “the quality of being humane; benevolence“, and humane means “having or showing compassion or benevolence“; and compassion means “sympathetic pity and concern for the sufferings or misfortunes of others“; and benevolence is “the quality of being well meaning; kindness“.
-[OED] These phenomena are not what I am really concerned about, though the word is widely used in healthcare, for example in an excellent series in Journal of American Medical Association: Psychiatry. (here)
+Humanity, in this context, means “the quality of being humane; benevolence“, and humane means “having or showing compassion or benevolence“; and compassion means “sympathetic pity and concern for the sufferings or misfortunes of others“; and benevolence is “the quality of being well-meaning; kindness”.
+[OED] These phenomena are not what I am concerned about, though the word is widely used in healthcare, for example, in an excellent series in the Journal of American Medical Association: Psychiatry. (here)

-The word we really need to consider is empathy, “the ability to understand and share the feelings of others.”
-[OED] As the Oxford English Dictionary points out, empathy and sympathy are not only different words, but they have quite different means, a difference that is crucial in this context.
+The word we need to consider is empathy, “the ability to understand and share the feelings of others.”
+[OED] As the Oxford English Dictionary points out, empathy and sympathy are not only different words, but they have pretty different meanings, a difference that is crucial in this context.
 For a more poetic, revealing distinction, read this poem. (here).
 It says it much more powerfully.

 Sympathy refers primarily to the feelings of the person concerned, feelings precipitated by another person’s situation.
-If I feel sympathetic for someone who has recently lost £100,000 or whose son recently died, it is me who is experiencing sympathy.
-The other person may appreciate the fact that I am sorry for them, on their behalf.
-In the acute phase, sympathy is not inappropriate.
-Nevertheless, the other person’s feeling and experiences are not directly being considered.
-I, as an external observer, am feeling or imagining what I would feel in the other person’s circumstance.
-I am not considering what they are actually feeling.
+If I feel sympathetic for someone who has recently lost £100,000 or whose son recently died, I am experiencing sympathy.
+The other person may appreciate the fact that I am sorry for them on their behalf.
+In the acute phase, compassion is not inappropriate.
+Nevertheless, I am not considering the other person’s feelings and experiences.
+As an external observer, I am feeling or imagining what I would feel in the other person’s circumstance.
+I am not considering what they are feeling.

 In 1978, I might have accepted sympathy for the loss of the flexor tendon, but what I needed, when the surgical team came around, was empathy; a thought about what it would be like, for someone with no pain or loss other than a left arm in plaster, to sit on a ward with nothing to do for 12-16 hours.

-Having said all that, the term humanities is probably an appropriate word to use in relation to education, because humanities refers to “learning concerned with human culture, especially literature, history, art, music, and philosophy.”
+Nevertheless, the term humanities is probably an appropriate word to use concerning education because humanities refer to “learning concerned with human culture, especially literature, history, art, music, and philosophy.”
 [OED]